 Data Science is an interdisciplinary field and incorporates tools and techniques from statistics, computer science, and business.
 We focus on real-world applications, providing students with hands-on experience analyzing large datasets and developing data solutions to solve problems in healthcare, transportation, finance, and other industries.
 Our rigorous yet flexible curriculum, experienced faculty, and access to massive datasets prepare students with the skills and experience to step into data science roles after graduating.

-The BLS reports the median annual salary for data scientists was $103,500 in May 2022.
-The median annual wage for data scientists was $103,500 in May 2022.
+The median annual wage for data scientists was $112,590 in May 2024.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $58,510, and the highest 10 percent earned more than $174,790.
+The lowest 10 percent earned less than $63,650, and the highest 10 percent earned more than $194,410.

 Data Science is an interdisciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from data in various forms, both structured and unstructured.
 New computational and analytic approaches to a vast array of forms, scales, and sources of data are now critical to research, decision-making, and action.